TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 The Core Updater functionality can be disabled, in order to avoid users using it, i.e. if you use your own update mechanism.

-This feature is already disabled when TYPO3 is installed via composer.
+This feature is already disabled when TYPO3 is installed via Composer.

 To disable the core updater, you can set this environment variable::